 RYLA Academic Scholarships

 Participants are sponsored by local Rotary clubs in District 5150 (Marin, San Francisco, and San Mateo counties).
 All expenses are paid by RYLA and local Rotary clubs.
-Scholarships are awarded to individual campers based upon evaluations and observations made by the RYLA camp staff.
-In the past 18 months, RYLA alumni have used scholarship funds to take courses at UC Berkeley, John Hopkins University, and San Diego State University.
-For those who are selected to participate, this recognition offers the opportunity to build self-confidence, gain exposure to a variety of issues and people, meet active community leaders, and learn valuable information and life skills.
+For those who are selected to participate, this recognition offers the opportunity to build self-confidence, gain exposure to a variety of community issues, meet active leaders, and learn valuable leadership skills.